 Site Acceptability Matters: None.
+Not applicable to Listed Building Consent.

-Affordable Housing: N/A for this scale of development on a brownfield site.
+Affordable Housing: Not applicable for listed building consent works or for this scale of development on a brownfield site.

 Sustainable Development Matters: N/A as CIL liable development.
+Not applicable to LBC elements.